chrizog/someipy/docs/getting_started.rst

 - a datatype *TemperatureMsg*
 - started the service discovery
-- defined a SOME/IP dervice called *temperature_service* containing a single event
+- defined a SOME/IP service called *temperature_service* containing a single event
-- and instantiated and offered the service using a `ServerServiceInstance <https://github.com/chrizog/someipy/blob/master/src/someipy/server_service_instance.py>`_ object.
+- and instantiated and offered the service using a `ServerServiceInstance <https://github.com/chrizog/someipy/blob/v1.0.0/src/someipy/server_service_instance.py>`_ object.

 Now it is time to send events to subscribed clients.
 First some data has to be prepared: Import and instantiate the *TemperatureMsg* and fill it with some data:

 .. code-block:: python

    from someipy.serialization import Uint8, Uint64, Float32
-   from temperature_msg import TemparatureMsg
+   from temperature_msg import TemperatureMsg

    async def main():
        # ...
-       tmp_msg = TemparatureMsg()
+       tmp_msg = TemperatureMsg()

        tmp_msg.version.major = Uint8(1)
        tmp_msg.version.minor = Uint8(0)